-Sri Lanka: Galle old town and its fortifications and stilt fisherman
+Sri Lanka: Galle old town

 We departed our hotel in Tissamaharama and headed for the south coast of Sri Lanka, which would be our first glimpse of the ocean for over a week.
 Our next destination was the small town of Unawatuna on the southwest coast of the country, close to the city of Galle.
 This is where we’d be staying the next few nights, and be celebrating the arrival of 2020.